GrowthGift/GrowthGift.com/1docs/growth-gift-overview.md

 ### Solo value

-Originally the ideas of a G3 Journal (Gratitude, Grow, Give) and next steps (breaking Gifts down into smaller, 1 hour or less tasks) was an idea for this but now it's all social based with the Games.
+Originally the ideas of a G3 Journal (Grow, Give) and next steps (breaking Gifts down into smaller, 1 hour or less tasks) was an idea for this but now it's all social based with the Games.
 The idea is that people are supposed to recruit a friend (or stranger) to start playing, so they